-It has been shown that precisely analyzing systems with suspensions is difficult, even for very restricted self-suspending task models on uniprocessors [18].
+It has been shown that precisely analyzing systems with suspensions is difficult, even for very restricted selfsuspending task models on uniprocessors [18].
 However, uniprocessor analysis that is correct in a sufficiency sense has been proposed (see [16] for an overview).
-Such analysis can be applied on a per-processor basis to deal with suspensions under partitioning approaches.
+Such analysis can be applied on a pre-processor basis to deal with suspensions under partitioning approaches.
 In contrast, for global scheduling, other than treating suspensions as computation, no known global hard-real-time (HRT) schedulability analysis exists for self-suspending task systems.
 Such approaches are the main focus of this paper.

 We focus specifically on two global schedulers: global EDF (GEDF) and global fixed-priority (GFP) scheduling.
 We analyze these schedulers assuming the scheduled workload is an arbitrary-deadline sporadic self-suspending (SSS) task system.
-We consider systems where job deadlines are specified as either hard-in which case they should always be met-or soft-in which case misses can occur, provided the extent of violation is constrained by user-specified predefined deadline tardiness thresholds.
+We consider systems where job deadlines are specified as either hard-in which case they should always be met-or soft-in which case misses can occur, provided the extent of violation is constrained by user-specified deadline tardiness thresholds.
 Mixed hard and soft timing requirements are also allowed.
 Our analysis involves extending prior multiprocessor analysis for GEDF and GFP scheduling to account for suspensions.
+Our results show that, although suspensions have some negative impact on schedulability, such impact is surprisingly limited.
 A summary of prior related work and our specific contributions is given next.

 Overview of related work.
-For soft-real-time (SRT) SSS task systems, an analysis approach has been proposed in [15] that does not require adding suspension delays to execution times; under it, bounded deadline tardiness can be ensured provided certain utilization constraints are met.
-However, the SRT guarantee considered in [15] is different from the one considered in this paper.
-The approach presented in [15] cannot be used to determine whether predefined deadline tardiness thresholds (as defined in Sec.
-2) can be met.
-An overview of work on scheduling SSS task systems on uniprocessors (which we omit here due to space constraints) can be found in [15].
+For soft-real-time (SRT) SSS task systems, an analysis approach has been proposed in [15] that does not require adding suspension delays to execution times; under it, bounded deadline tardiness can be ensured provided certain utilization constraints are met.1 An overview of work on scheduling SSS task systems on uniprocessors (which we omit here due to space constraints) can be found in [15].
 While (as noted earlier) such work can be applied under partitioning approaches, such approaches suffer from bin-packing-related capacity loss.

 Much work has been done on analyzing schedulability for ordinary sporadic task systems (i.e., without suspensions) on multiprocessors.
-Of this prior work, GEDF schedulability analysis techniques presented by Baruah [4] and by Leontyev and Anderson [14], and also GFP schedulability analysis techniques presented by Bertogna and Cirinei [7] and by Guan et al. [11] are of greatest relevance to us, as our work builds upon these prior efforts.
+Of this prior work, GEDF schedulability analysis techniques presented by Barauh [4] and by Leontyev and Anderson [14], and also GFP schedulability analysis techniques presented by Bertogna and Cirinei [7] and by Guan et al. [11] are of greatest relevance to us, as our work builds upon these prior efforts.

 GEDF schedulability analysis techniques.
-In [4], Baruah designed a GEDF schedulability test based upon several prior tests [1,3,8], with the goal of overcoming several of their deficiencies.
-These prior tests [1,3,8] are based on examining a "worst-case" scenario in which each of the n tasks in the system carries work into a certain interval that must be considered; this results in over-estimation of the cumulative carry-in work (as defined later).
-To reduce such over-estimation, in [4], Baruah extended the analyzed interval to an earlier time instant such that the number of tasks with carry-in work can be bounded by min(n, m-1), where m is the number of processors.
+In [4], Baruah designed a GEDF schedulability test based upon several prior tests [1, 3, 8], with the goal of overcoming several of their deficiencies.
+These prior tests [1, 3, 8] are based on examining a "worst-case" scenario in which each of the n tasks in the system carries work into a certain interval that must be considered; this results in over-estimation of the cumulative carry-in work (as defined later).
+To reduce such over-estimation, in [4], Baruah extended the analyzed interval to an earlier time instant such that the number of tasks with carry-in work can be bounded by min(n, m - 1), where m is the number of processors.
 Based upon [4], Leontyev and Anderson [14] proposed a schedulability test for checking that arbitrary predefined tardiness thresholds are not violated under both GEDF and non-preemptive GEDF.